evilchili/linernotes-dot-club-docs/draft/code_of_conduct.md

 ## The Administration Team

-The Club's administrators and moderators are:
+The Club is owned and operated by:

 - @djsundog

+## The Moderation Team

+The Club's moderators are:

+- @djsundog
 - @dustin
 - @evilchili

+Moderators also share administration duties, though final authority rests with the Administation Team; refer to section *4.3 Accountability* for details.

-To contact the Administration team with questions or concerns, please use the contact email address listed on http://linernotes.club or message the admin team directly on Mastodon.
+To contact the Administration team with questions or concerns, please use the contact email address listed on https://linernotes.club or message the Moderation Team directly on Mastodon.

 # Terms of Use